Sikorsky S-29-A: Design and development

 Sikorsky and his colleagues began work on the machine in the spring of 1923 on a farm near Roosevelt Field on Long Island.
 The aircraft structure was manufactured from steel with the two bay wire-braced strutted wings made from wood and fabric.
 The machine featured a twin vertical stabilizer design and was originally fitted with a pair of Hispano-Suiza 8 engines rated at 220 hp each.
 The pilot and mechanic sat in an open cockpit halfway between the main wings and the tail, while up to 14 passengers were accommodated forward within the streamlined fuselage.

-During the winter of 1923–24 work on the project came to a near stand still due to finical concerns.
+During the winter of 1923–24 work on the project came to a near stand still due to financial concerns.
 The famed Russian composer Sergei Rachmaninoff appeared one day and after a discussion with Sikorsky he donated $5,000 to complete the S-29-A. The first flight, piloted by Sikorsky, was on May 4, 1924 and resulted in a forced landing on a golf course, seriously damaging the aircraft.
 The crash was caused by low engine speed leading to insufficient thrust due to excessive pitch of the propellers.
 After rebuilding the aircraft, two 400 hp Liberty L-12 engines were installed.
 The second flight on September 25 was very successful.
 Flight testing revealed that the S-29-A was able to maintain altitude on one engine at a speed of 75 mph.